Jack Fettes

-Jack Fettes (born 30 November 2005) is a British semi-professional basketball player who most recently played for the Surrey Scorchers in the British Basketball League.
+Jack Fettes (born 30 November 1999) is a British semi-professional basketball player who most recently played for the Surrey Scorchers in the British Basketball League.

 College career

 Fettes played for Charnwood College before joining the Three Rivers Academy in the Academy Basketball League.
 In 2017, the school announced a partnership with the Surrey Scorchers to become the club's new youth academy.
 As a result, Scorchers head coach Creon Raftopoulos also joined the team as assistant coach.

 Professional career

 In 2018, Fettes joined Raftopoulos at the Surrey Scorchers in the British Basketball League.

-Following the end of 2018-19 season, Jack Fettes was released - he is now a full time student with a substantial following on social media focusing on Mental & Physical Health.
+Following the end of 2018–19 season, Jack Fettes was released – he then graduated with a university degree in Strength and Conditioning and now focuses on his personal training business with a substantial following on social media focusing on Mental & Physical Health.